hammlab/Crowd-ML/README.md

 ### References
-[1]:
-[2]:
-[3]:
-[4]:
-S. Song, K. Chaudhuri, and A. D. Sarwate, “Stochastic gradient descent with differentially private updates,” in Proc.
+*[Hamm'15]: J. Hamm, A. Champion, G. Chen, M. Belkin, and D.Xuan, "Crowd-ML: A privacy-preserving learning framework for a crowd of smart devices."
+In Proceedings of the 35th IEEE International Conference on Distributed Computing Systems (ICDCS).
+IEEE, 2015. (docs/icdcs15_jh_final.pdf) *[Rajkumar'12]: A. Rajkumar, and S. Agarwal.
+"A differentially private stochastic gradient descent algorithm for multiparty classification."
+In AISTATS, 2012, pp. 933–941 *[Song'13]: S. Song, K. Chaudhuri, and A. D. Sarwate, "Stochastic gradient descent with differentially private updates," in Proc.
 IEEE GlobalSIP, 2013.
+*[Bassily'14]: R. Bassily, A. Smith, and A. Thakurta, A. "Private empirical risk minimization: Efficient algorithms and tight error bounds."
+In Foundations of Computer Science (FOCS), 2014, pp. 464-473
+*[Tsitsiklis'84]: J.N.
+Tsitsiklis, D.P.
+Bertsekas, and M. Athans, "Distributed asynchronous deterministic and stochastic gradient optimization algorithms." in American Control Conference, 1984, pp. 484-489
-A. Agarwal and J. C. Duchi, “Distributed delayed stochastic optimiza- tion.” in Proc.
+*[Agarwal'11]: A. Agarwal and J. C. Duchi, "Distributed delayed stochastic optimiza- tion." in Proc.
 NIPS, 2011, pp. 873–881.
-[5]
-O. Dekel, R. Gilad-Bachrach, O. Shamir, and L. Xiao, “Optimal distributed online prediction,” in Proc.
+*[Dekel'11]: O. Dekel, R. Gilad-Bachrach, O. Shamir, and L. Xiao, "Optimal distributed online prediction," in Proc.
 ICML, 2011.